bettersg/besomebody_v3/README.md

 The game uses Inky (by Inklestudios) as the backend for the narrative engine, and a custom React front end.

 Find out more at https://tobeyou.sg

+## Build and deployment
+The site deploys to Firebase hosting.
+GitHub Actions have been set up for automated deployments.

+When you create a PR, GitHub Actions will deploy the site to a preview URL.

+When the PR is merged to `main`, GitHub Actions will deploy the staging site.

+When `release` is updated, GitHub Actions will deploy the production site.

+To make a release, you can thus checkout `release` locally, merge in `main`, and then push.
+Alternatively, you can raise a PR to merge `main` into `release`.

+The preview, staging and production sites are all configured to use the same Firebase app.
+Auth, data storage, and other services are thus common across all environments.